hawley-jeffrey-bah/payment-accuracy/website/pages/programs/hhs-health-resources-and-services-administration-hrsa-provid-5122b669.md

       HHS enhances records management to accommodate future payment methodology changes and address post-payment review process issues.'
     Mitigation_Strategy: app5_1
+  - Action_Taken: Planned
+    Completion_Date: FY2024
+    Description_Action_Taken: HHS will continue to employ a system that flags anomalies for in-depth analysis and investigation to rectify potential errors or clarify why the anomaly is not an error.
+    Mitigation_Strategy: app7_1
   - Action_Taken: Completed
     Completion_Date: FY2023 Q4
     Description_Action_Taken: HHS updated its manual validation to ensure consistency